If we don’t win, you don’t pay.

 Personal injury attorneys are hired as they typically would be for injury matters.
 Provided that a settlement agreement is reached and approved in the minor’s claim, the funds are sent to the blocked account or whatever other holding method is deemed fit.

-Both the personal injury lawyer in the matter and the petitioner for the transfer typically have 30m days to demonstrate to the court that the funds have been received and deposited as expected.
+Both the personal injury lawyer and the petitioner for the transfer typically have 30m days to demonstrate to the court that the funds have been received and deposited as expected.
 At this point, the personal injury settlement is considered complete.

 Note that these settlements are final, so there’s no reopening of the case thereafter.
 For example, the money awarded may not have been enough to cover the extent of the damage.
 Even in such a situation, no exception is made.

-This is why personal injury attorneys are important just before you get to this stage of the process.
-You typically can’t complete a case settlement unless the extent of value, harm, and recovery is properly understood.
+This is why personal injury attorneys are essential just before you get to this stage of the process.
+You typically can’t complete a case settlement unless the extent of value, harm, and recovery is understood correctly.
 Lean on the expertise of your attorney as much as possible.

-Additionally, if the case is subject to litigation, the lawyer will also help to protect you from unwarranted delays or sanctions in the minor’s compromise.
+Additionally, if the case is subject to litigation, the lawyer will help protect you from unwarranted delays or sanctions in the minor’s compromise.

 Where the Money Goes: A Deeper Dive